Let’s spend some money: A Vietnam Shopping Guide for Shopaholics

 ― Sophie Kinsella, Confessions of a Shopaholic

 These lines have haunted (at least) me and (I know for sure) a number of people out there, regardless of our gender, nationality or belief, for the rest of our life.
-And if you are one among million people who considers shopping mall smell is the pure oxygen, and the sound of card swiping action is the chant, you MUST be here, Vietnam- the real shopping heaven for shopping angels like us.
+And if you are one among millions of people who consider shopping mall smell is the pure oxygen, and the sound of card swiping action is the chant, you MUST be here, Vietnam- the real shopping heaven for shopping angels like us.

 The lines below will show you the exact way which you should “shop-until-you-drop” in Vietnam.